kastusb/rsschool-cv/cv.md

 * E-mail: kostus.ok@tut.by
 * Telegram: @kastusbn
 # About me
 I am 19 years old.
 And I'm a student at BSU.
+I like IT.
 # Code example: #
 function multiply(a, b){